≪ Go to our review of Trail Running Shoes - Men's

-This shoe is designed for the rigors of the Leadville Trail 100, the most popular 100 mile race in the country.
-On the way from Leadville to Winfield and back again, runners at this race will encounter countless miles of dirt trail, plenty of rocks, a couple of huge mountain ascents, multiple stream crossings, and even lengthy sections of paved road.
+This shoe is designed for the rigors of the Leadville Trail 100, the most popular mountain 100 in the country.
+On the way from Leadville to Winfield and back again, runners will encounter countless miles of dirt trail, plenty of rocks, a couple of huge mountain ascents, multiple stream crossings, and even lengthy sections of paved road.
 These shoes are certainly capable of taking on those exhausting 100 miles, and will also perform well for any other high mileage application, or as a durable daily trainer.

-The Leadville v3 will cost you $125 retail, or right in the middle of the spectrum of quality trail shoes we have reviewed here.
+The Leadville v3 will cost you $125 retail, or right in the middle of the spectrum of quality trail shoes, we have reviewed here.
 They are designed for high mileage and longevity, so we think you will get plenty of miles for your dollars with these shoes.
-That said, they are very similar in design and purpose to the top rated The North Face Ultra Endurance.
-If we wanted a higher performing shoe for the same purpose, we would choose these over the Leadville v3.

-Little has changed in the last year to make the Leadville v3 what it is today.
+Little has recently changed to make the Leadville v3 what it is today.
 That speaks volumes to the quality design and construction that already went into this shoe, and ensures that advocates will love what changes have been made.
 This shoe will take you the distance over 100 miles, or simply provide a solid tool to build your long distance training foundation around.
 While it wasn't the highest scorer in our testing, we still thought it was an excellent and refined shoe that we would love to own.

 — Andy Wellman